mdavids/rfc/content/draft-davids-forsalereg-05.md

 # Operational Guidelines {#guidelines}
 DNS wildcards interact poorly with underscored names, which is why the use of wildcards is **NOT RECOMMENDED** when deploying this mechanism.
-But they may still be encountered in practice, especially by operators who are not deploying this mechanism.
+But they may still be encountered in practice, especially with operators who are not deploying this mechanism.
 Therefore, any assumptions about the content of "\_for-sale" TXT records should be made with caution.